greggman/hft-gamepad-api/README.md

 `queue`

 A function you can call to remove this gamepad from the *active* gamepads and put them in the queue of waiting players.
-If you set a maxGamepads setting then any players over the limit are in a queue of waiting players.
+If you set a `maxGamepads` setting then any players over the limit are in a queue of waiting players.
 Calling `queue` on a gamepad takes an active player's gamepad and puts it on the waiting list letting the longest waiting player into the game.
 If there no players waiting this is a no-op.

 2 use cases come to mind.
 One, you have a life based game.
 Each time a player dies you call `gamepad.queue()` on that player's gamepad letting the next player play.
 Another is you have a round based game.
-At the end of a round you call `gamepad.queue()` on all players to get a fresh set of players.
+At the end of a round you call `gamepad.queue()` on all gamepads to get a fresh set of players.

 ## GET INVOLVED!!!

 Make some awesome games with HappyFunTimes!!
-If you had suggestions, ideas feel free to [add them](https://github.com/greggman/hft-gamepad-api/issues) or [make a pull request](https://github.com/greggman/hft-gamepad-api/pulls)!
+If you have suggestions, ideas feel free to [add them](https://github.com/greggman/hft-gamepad-api/issues) or [make a pull request](https://github.com/greggman/hft-gamepad-api/pulls)!

 ## Building

-If you want to change something about this or make a new controller, well first of you make controllers for HappyFunTimes games without any of this.
+If you want to change something about this or make a new controller, well first off you can make controllers for HappyFunTimes games without any of this.
 See [HappyFunTimes](http://docs.happyfuntimes.net/docs).
 But if you want to fix something or make a cool edition a brief explaination.